daggaz/json-stream/README.md

 buffers enough from the stream to produce the next item of data.

-Additionally, in transient mode (see below) `json-stream` also doesn't store up all of the parsed data in memory.
+Additionally, in transient mode (see below) `json-stream` also doesn't store up all the parsed data in memory.

 ### Latency